 - Endometriosis pain that has continued or that came back after hormone therapy.

 - Severe endometriosis pain.
-(Some women and their doctors choose to skip medicine treatment.)
+(Some people and their doctors choose to skip medicine treatment.)

 - An endometriosis cyst on an ovary (endometrioma).